nigelhorne/Data-Text/README.md

 # BUGS

+There is no Unicode or UTF-8 support.

 # SEE ALSO

 [String::Clean](https://metacpan.org/pod/String%3A%3AClean), [String::Util](https://metacpan.org/pod/String%3A%3AUtil), [Lingua::String](https://metacpan.org/pod/Lingua%3A%3AString)

 # SUPPORT

+This module is provided as-is without any warranty.

 You can find documentation for this module with the perldoc command.